Darth Vader: Prequel trilogy

 The first film of the prequel trilogy, The Phantom Menace (1999), takes place 32 years before Star Wars.
-(Note: Due to Anakin being portrayed as a boy, Darth Vader does not physically appear in the film.
-His breathing and The Imperial March are featured in the end credits - foreshadowing Anakin's transformation into the Sith Lord.
-This is one of the dramatic ironies of the film because some of the audience having seen the original trilogy knows what follows - while the characters do not.
-Prior to the film's release, there was a 1998 teaser poster showing Anakin casting Darth Vader's shadow behind him.)
-Anakin is a nine-year-old slave living on Tatooine with his mother Shmi.
+(Note: Later retitled as Star Wars Episode IV—A New Hope.)
+Anakin Skywalker is introduced as a nine-year-old slave living on Tatooine with his mother Shmi.
 He is a gifted pilot and mechanic, and has built his own protocol droid, C-3PO.
-Anakin Skywalker claimed that he had built C-3PO himself, although later Star Wars lore made clear that C-3PO had already existed and just fallen into disrepair until Anakin reconstructed him with new parts.
 The Jedi Master Qui-Gon Jinn meets Anakin after making an emergency landing on Tatooine with Padmé Amidala, the queen of Naboo.
 Qui-Gon learns that Anakin was conceived without a father and can see the future.
 He becomes convinced that Anakin is the "Chosen One" of Jedi prophecy who will bring balance to the Force.
 After winning his freedom in a podrace wager, Anakin departs the planet with Qui-Gon to be trained as a Jedi, leaving his mother behind.

 During the journey to Coruscant, Anakin forms a bond with Padmé.
 Qui-Gon asks the Jedi Council for permission to train Anakin, but they refuse, concerned that the fear he exhibits makes him vulnerable to the dark side.
 During a conflict with the Trade Federation, Anakin helps end the blockade of Naboo by destroying a control ship.
 Qui-Gon is mortally wounded in a duel with the Sith Lord Darth Maul, and with his dying breath asks his apprentice Obi-Wan Kenobi to train Anakin.
 With the council's reluctant approval, Anakin becomes Obi-Wan's apprentice.
 Palpatine, the newly elected Chancellor of the Galactic Republic, takes an interest in Anakin and his career as a Jedi.